 Smart DNS Proxy

-CyberGhost VPN does not offer a Smart DNS proxy service.
-That means you have to stick to the servers this brand provides, as well as its supported devices.
-In other words, you won’t be able to set up CyberGhost on gaming consoles like PS4 or Xbox, Smart TVs, Apple TV, and Chromecast unless you manually install the VPN on your router.
+CyberGhost VPN also offers a Smart DNS proxy service.
+That means you don’t have to stick to the servers this brand provides, and you get an expanded number of supported devices.
+In other words, you’ll be able to set up CyberGhost on gaming consoles like PS4 or Xbox, Smart TVs, Apple TV, and Chromecast with ease.

 Privacy and Security – CyberGhost VPN